 Coffee beans are the result of baking the seeds from two popular coffee plants.
 These ones are Coffea Arabica and Coffea Canephora.
 These plants produce evergreen shrubs with coffee berries.

 Inside each berry, there are two coffee seeds, which later become the coffee beans we know after roasting.
-This means that you need about 38 coffee berries to make a cup of coffee.
+This means that you need about 38 coffee berries to make a cup of java.

 The roasting process occurs at a high temperature that reaches between 355°F and 400°F. During this process, the starches inside the seeds are broken down and caramelized, losing a lot of moisture.

 The result is a dark-colored bean that’s lighter in weight.
 Generally, the final roasted coffee bean usually weighs about 0.1325 grams, which is where the “75 to 76 beans per cup” rule comes from.

 Does the Type of Beans Make a Difference?